Over1oad0/Lecture-on-English-learning/README.md

 # English Lesson Notes

-This repository contains structured English lesson materials designed for a Grade 6 student following the Swedish school curriculum.
+This repository contains structured English lesson materials designed for a primary school student following the Swedish school curriculum.

 The lessons are based on reading-centered instruction and focus on developing reading comprehension, writing, and speaking skills.